Who Qualifies as an Accredited Investor?

 • The professional-license path does NOT require active industry employment.
 A Series 65-holding investment-adviser principal who left the industry can still qualify for their personal investments as accredited, as long as the license remains in good standing.

-Entity Accredited Investor Categories
+What Are the Entity Accredited Investor Categories?

 PathThreshold